Is God Interested in the Work We Do?

 With a few variables, the two belief systems are fundamentally that the world was either created, or it evolved from nothing.

-Most human beings believe in God [ 88% worldwide, 95% in the United States].
+Most human beings believe in God of some kind [ 84% worldwide, 95% in the United States].

 A Reason for God and Work

-We can see that a creator must be intelligent, deduced from examining the things around us that are made.
-They clearly involved design, and the more we learn the more intelligent we realize that design is.
+We can see that a creator must be an intelligent one, deduced from examining the things around us that are made.
+One example of this is the impressive, intricate design of our own DNA.

 I will make a small jump here and assume that therefore when God created the world and everything in it that he had some purpose and meaning for it, including purpose and meaning for you and me.